TidierOrg/TidierDates.jl/README.md

 ## Examples

 #### `mdy()`, `dmy()`, `ymd()`
 These functions parse dates represented as strings into a DateTime format in Julia.
 The input should be a string month-day-year, day-month-year, or year-month-day format respectively.
-They are relatively robust in their ability to take non-uniform strings of dates
+They are relatively robust in their ability to take non-uniform strings of dates.

 ```
 using Tidier
 using TidierDates
+using Dates

 df = DataFrame(date = ["today is the 4th July, 2000",
                         "ayer fue 13th Oct 2001",